As It Appears — Trust

 Deep within, there remains something alive that keeps me going.
 And I allow it.
 It usually has a voice.
 But that voice has been silent and I miss it.

 Trust, I realize, is required not only of others but of myself — to keep showing up, to remain attentive to the subtle movements of mind, heart, and body, even when clarity feels absent.
-And in that trust, I honor the human potential within me to navigate uncertainty and discover meaning once again.
+And in that trust, I honor the quiet human capacity to move through uncertainty and discover meaning again.